Group of people celebrating with shot glasses, highlighting the legal drinking age in Puerto Rico, which is 18.

 Pros:

-• Creates a more European-style drinking culture.
+• Encourages a responsible, European-style drinking culture.

 Cons:

-• Potential for misuse among younger travellers without proper guidance.
+• Possibility of misuse without guidance.

 Conclusion